UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 What to do in the next 24 hours (practical checklist)

-• Write a short timeline: date → event → who → witness.
+- Write a timeline: date → event → who → witness.

-• Don’t resign in panic: ask for time; keep communications in writing.
+- Do not resign in panic: ask for time and keep comms in writing.

 Your work rights if domestic abuse affects your job

-Annual leave, sick leave (stress/anxiety), and employer policies.
+Annual leave, sick leave (stress/anxiety), fit notes if applicable, and employer policies.

 Adjustments

-Hours/location changes, reporting line changes, safer contact handling.
+Hours/location changes, reporting line changes, safer contact handling, restricted access to your details.

 If you’re punished

-Warnings, demotion, hours cuts, dismissal pressure can create legal risk.
+Warnings, demotion, hours cuts, dismissal pressure after disclosure can create legal risk.

-• Retaliation risk: warnings, performance management, isolation, “resign or be sacked”.
+- Retaliation pattern: sudden warnings, isolation, “resign or be sacked”, performance traps.

-• Employer duty: separation, investigation, and safety measures should be considered.
+- Employer action: separation, investigation, and safety measures should be considered.

 Evidence checklist (domestic abuse + work)